javertus/GlistEngine-vscode-extension/README.md

 # Features

-- Install or update the Glist Engine and its plugins
+- Glist Engine Installer & Uninstaller
-- Enable auto-updates for projects, plugins, and the engine
+- Repository Updater (Engine, Projects, Plugins)
-- Create empty Glist projects
+- Creates empty Glist projects
-- Clone a project from a given URL
-- Clone a plugin from a given URL
+- Creates a workspace for your projects
-- Add all Glist projects to your workspace
+- Clones projects or plugins
-- Automatically add a project to the workspace when it's copied into the `myglistapps` folder
+- Adds a project to the workspace when it's copied into the `myglistapps` folder
-- Create a new canvas or an empty class within a specified project
-- Delete a project
-- Delete a class from a project
-- Close tabs of non-existent files
+- Closes the tabs of non-existent files
-- Provides a "Run" button for easy execution
-- Includes a debugger
+- Includes debugger for better debugging

+And more...

 # Known Issues

-- There are currently no known issues.
-Please open an issue on GitHub if you encounter any problems.
+- Currently no known issues.
+Please open an issue on GitHub if you encounter any.